blizzhypertron/Hospital-management-system/README.md

 ⦁	The program uses in-memory data only.
 All data is lost once the program is closed.
 ⦁	IDs are assumed to be unique and manually entered for login ⦁	Gender input is limited to "Male" or "Female".
-⦁	No payment system is integrated - billing is simulated.
+⦁ Payment system is integrated - billing is simulated.